 High Visibility Standards Keep Workers Safe

 Think about the last time you traveled.
 How often did you come across a highway construction project?
 For most of us, maneuvering through orange construction barrels and slowing down in construction zones are daily occurrences.
 We are so accustomed to road construction projects that we often don’t notice the workers who are working in these zones.
-Construction workers may be only five or 10 feet away from cars travelling through the construction zone at 50 to 60 mph.
+Construction workers may be only five or 10 feet away from cars traveling through the construction zone at 50 to 60 mph.
 How do we protect roadside construction workers?
 We need to slow our speed down, be aware of how close workers are to the road, and increase workers’ visibility to motorists and to each other.
 Let’s look at the visibility options available to workers in low-visibility environments.

 Although road construction crews are the most obvious, we cannot limit our discussion to only these workers who face high-visibility challenges while on the job.
 Utility workers, emergency personnel including police and firefighters, tree service technicians, school crossing guards, and airport crews all face the hazards of not being seen.
 Think about the work that loggers are doing in sort yards and landings and the dangers facing airport workers during the early morning hours or late at night.
 High-visibility hazards affect hundreds of thousands of workers daily.